mikamai/dev-blog-posts/_posts/2017-05-26-javascript-recursion-and-pattern-matching-with-spread-operator.md

 published: true
 ---
 <h2>Problem</h2>
-Given an array of measurements ordered by time we have to implement a function that return an array which will be filled with null measurements for every missing one.
+Given an array of measurements ordered by time we have to implement a function that returns an array which will be filled with null measurements for every missing one.

 In particular we want at least a measure for each hour after the time the first measure was taken.